CocoaPods/blog.cocoapods.org/_drafts/Pod-Authors-Guide-to-CocoaPods-Frameworks.markdown

 Public Headers in Podspecs are declared by `s.public_header_files = ["Core/*.h", "Tree/**.h"]`.

-If you don't include this specification, then all your headers are public.
+If you don't include this specification, then all your headers would be public.
-You need then to make sure, that you only
+This isn't recommeded in the most of the cases.

+Generally you should make sure, that you have self-contained headers and only expose that part of  your implementation, which is consumed by your Pods users.
+This has several advantages:

+* It allows you to refactor the private implementation part without necessarily releasing a major update, which makes the version migration easier and allows you to focus on further improving your pod instead of explain your users how the API has changed.
+* It impedes misusage, because you would need to modify header access to use or manipulate classes or properties, which are not intended to be used externally.

+#### Common Pitfalls

 If you have an header like this: